bobbimanners/Zapple-II/README.md

 - `cd /zapple2`
 - `z80asm softcard80.asm`

-*Update* The code has grown too large to build natively on the Apple II.
+*Update:* The code has grown too large to build natively on the Apple II.
 I have been using `z80asm` under Linux instead.

 # How to Run The Code